Melissa-Belvadi-Library-Projects/C5.1_Harvester/docs/config-options.md

 Do ***not*** try to completely change the path outside of the main program folder where the harvester python code is saved.
 The harvester will expect those to be subfolders directly below the folder where the python code is saved..

-The name of "data_table" is just the actual table name in the sqlite database.

 ## "always_include_header_metric_types"